costacomputerguy/site/exampleSite/content/english/_index.md

 pricing:
   enable: true
   subtitle: Our pricing is split into two categories.
 A one off payment per visit.
 Or Pay monthly and have us on call.
-  title: Our rate is 20 Euros per/hour and we will give you an estimate to how long it will take.
+  title: Our rate is €20 per/hour and we will give you an estimate to how long it will take.
   section: pricing
   show_items: "3"